-“The heavens declare the glory of God…The Law of the Lord is perfect… May the words of my mouth and the meditation of my heart be pleasing in Your sight…” (Psalm 19: 1, 7, 14)
+“The heavens declare the glory of God; and the firmament shows His handiwork.
+Day unto day utters speech, and night unto night reveals knowledge…The Law of the Lord is perfect… Let the words of my mouth and the meditation of my heart be acceptable in Your sight, O Lord, my strength and my Redeemer.”
+(Psalm 19: 1-2, 7, 14)

 Space preaches to us about the infinite size of God.

-David’s thoughts then turn to the special revelations of God.
-That’s what theologians call the Word of God and David calls the Law of God.
-David is impressed and impresses us with what the Word of God can do: convert the soul, enlighten the eyes, and make wise the simple.
+His thoughts then turn to the “Special Revelation” of God.
+That’s what the theologians call the “Word of God” and David calls the “Law of God.”
+David is impressed and impresses us with what the Word of God can do: The Word can convert the soul, enlighten the eyes and make wise the simple.

 Dick Woodward, 26 April 2010